-When the rifle is fired, the same gas pressure that drives the bullet forward bleeds through the gas port to push the piston, op- rod, and bolt carrier to the rear.
+When the rifle is fired, the same gas pressure that drives the bullet forward bleeds through the gas port into the gas block, gas tube and into the gas key to push the bolt carrier to the rear.
 This action causes extraction and ejection of the fired cartridge case.
 If a cartridge fails to fire or if the shooter wishes to eject the chambered cartridge manually, follow the procedure described in "UNLOAD".
 When the charging handle is operated, there can be a failure to extract the cartridge from the chamber, or a failure to eject the cartridge clear of the rifle.
 These failures usually are the result of the charging handle not being pulled rearward vigorously.
-From the foregoing, it is clear that the user must:
+From the foregoing, the user must: